They mentioned React, Strapi, MongoDB and GraphQL as the foundational technologies for the application. This made absolutely no sense:

 I started challenging these choices because I’m tired of suffering unnecessarily and feeling frustrated with the way I have to work due to poor technology choices everywhere.
 There is a saner way to work, so I decided to put my thoughts into a few blog posts.
 Maybe I can contribute positively to this change.
 I’ll link them here once they’re published:

-- React everywhere
+- Please don't use React

 - MongoDB everywhere and not knowing relational databases